-For over seven years Utah Stories has been Utah’s fastest growing free magazine.
+For just under ten years Utah Stories has been providing “the voice of local Utah” through authentic local journalism.
 We have grown organically, by gaining the grass-roots support of local businesses who wish to enhance the coverage and strengthen the voice of Utah’s small business community.

 The bottom line: If your business meets our standards for quality and excellence, there is no better way to get customers in your door and more dollars in your register than advertising in Utah Stories magazine.

 Are you a interested in advertising with Utah Stories? to learn more and receive a free press kit, which includes more demographic information, rates, special offers and back issues.